swissclubto/swissclubto.github.io/_events/2016-05-18-television-museum.md

 contact:
   name: Paula Rico
   email: paulajrico@gmail.com
+cost: $5
-last_modified_at: 2022-06-12
+last_modified_at: 2022-06-19
 ---

-Visit to the Television Museum ([416-599-7339][tel]) located in the Liberty Village; admission is \$5.00 and parking is available.
+Visit to the Television Museum ([416-599-7339][tel]) located in the Liberty Village; parking is available.
 I am looking for a restaurant to have lunch before the visit at 1:00 p.m.

 [tel]: <tel:416-599-7339>